 A futures contract gives the buyer of the contract, the right and obligation, to buy the underlying commodity at the price at which he buys the futures contract.
-On the other hand, a futures contract gives the seller of the contract, the right and obligation, to sell the underlying commodity at the price at which he sells the futures contract.
+Conversely, a futures contract gives the seller of the contract, the right and obligation, to sell the underlying commodity at the price at which he sells the futures contract.
 However, in practice, very few commodity futures contracts actually result in delivery, most are utilized for hedging and are sold or bought back prior to expiration.

-To compare how your strategy will work if the November crude oil futures contract settles at prices both above and below your price of $46.93, let's examine the following two scenarios.
+To compare how your strategy will work if the September crude oil futures contract settles at prices both above and below your price of $61.90, let's examine the following two scenarios.

-While there are numerous variable that must be considered before you hedge your crude oil, natural gas or NGL production with futures, the basic methodology is rather simple: if you are an oil and gas producer and need or want to hedge your exposure to crude oil, natural gas or NGL prices, you can do so by selling (short) a futures contract.
+While there are numerous variables that must be considered before you hedge your crude oil, natural gas or NGL production with futures, the basic methodology is rather simple: if you are an oil and gas producer and need or want to hedge your exposure to crude oil, natural gas or NGL prices, you can do so by selling (short) a futures contract.